The Business of Building Series

 Share

 This is a series of training, discussions, and resources that apply to contractors at all stages of growth.
-These include what, how, and why levels of training and resources.
-We will cover most business aspects of growing a contractor.
-The discussions include real-world examples of application and outcomes both good and bad.
+These include the what, how, and why levels of training and resources.
+We will cover most aspects of growing a contractor's business.
+The discussions include real-world examples of application and outcomes, both good and bad.

 Building projects requires technical expertise and resources.
 Building a construction business is about developing and aligning those capabilities with customers.
 A series of discussions about all elements of a construction business at all stages of growth, including real-world examples of application and outcomes both good and bad....